Steadying0235/gpu-screen-recorder-fork/README.md

 This screen recorder can be used for recording your desktop offline, for live streaming and for nvidia shadowplay-like instant replay, where only the last few minutes are saved.

+This is a cli-only tool, if you want an UI for this check out [GPU Screen Recorder GTK](https://git.dec05eba.com/gpu-screen-recorder-gtk/) or if you prefer a ShadowPlay-like UI then check out [GPU Screen Recorder UI](https://git.dec05eba.com/gpu-screen-recorder-ui/).

 Supported video codecs:
 * H264 (default)
 * HEVC (Optionally with HDR)